mrthreeplates/TRS-80_floppy_remapper/README.md

 If you want to also make a map# default for power up, then add 128 as follows:

     out 244, 3 + map# * 4 + 128

-If you can actually see the remapper board, the current enable state, current map #, and default map status will be visible on the LEDs.
+If you can actually see the remapper board, the current enable state, current map, and default map status will be visible on the LEDs.
 This lets you confirm the out instruction is doing what you want (and is kinda fun).
 This is most easily done on the Model 4 GA (and harder to do on the M4P and M3/M4 non GA).